 14 Shaft3 2-Piece 0.693 Barrel

 The Planet Eclipse Planet Eclipse GEO is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 The accuracy of this review is disputed.
 Please see discussion on the comments page.